 If an Ohio driver receives a ticket, this counts as points against their license.
 Receiving more than 12 points during a two-year period results in license suspension.
 Once every three years, drivers can participate in a remedial driving course and have two points removed from their license.

 Ohio maintained an average credit score of 705 in 2019.
 While this score is great for getting the best and cheapest car insurance in Ohio, not everyone’s credit score is as high.
 Agencies review credit scores when assessing the risk of insuring a new client.
 A low credit score can indicate issues around debt deferment, delinquent accounts, or high debt-to-income ratios.
-The table below shows how car insurance rates may be affected by bad credit.
+The table above shows how car insurance rates may be affected by bad credit.

 Poor credit scores can impact your ability to get cheap insurance, secure loans, or buy a house.
 Fortunately, improving your credit score can be done with a little patience and commitment.

-Cheapest Car Insurance Companies in Ohio for Seniors
+Cheapest Car Insurance in Ohio for Seniors

-Cheapest Car Insurance for Students
+Cheapest Car Insurance for Students in Ohio

 As the parent or guardian, you are responsible for your teen driver in Ohio.
 Since the rates for young, inexperienced drivers are inevitably higher, the Ohio Department of Insurance suggests comparison shopping for coverage and raising your deductible to get a lower premium.